 As an additional challenge, this stage will be driven in the dark.
 It will be the first night stage in Finland’s WRC event since 1994 (except for some slight dusk in 2012).

 Oittila starts on a fast-flowing medium wide road.
 The stage was called Mutanen back in 1975 when young-and-promising Ari Vatanen crashed from the lead on this section.
-41 years later it ruined Pontus Tidemand’s WRC2 podium on the final stage of the rally.
+41 years later the exact same corner ruined Pontus Tidemand’s WRC2 podium on the final stage of the rally.

 Another victim of Oittila in 2016 was Ott Tänak, just a few corners later than Tidemand.